Lexicon admission (OAP)

 Revisable.

 This document does not define ontology, consciousness, reality, or universal semantic closure.
+Dot Theory is a governance architecture for ontological construction and those are different pursuits.

 Its purpose is instead to establish procedural admissibility conditions for: